-Psychological trauma is common, with estimates of up to 60-85% of people having experienced a trauma within their lifetime.
-Reactions to a trauma are common and can include intrusive thoughts, nightmares, avoidance of reminders of the trauma, self-blame, being “on edge,” concern for safety, irritability, and concentration problems.
+Psychological trauma is common, with estimates of up to 60-85% of people have experienced trauma within their lifetime.
+Reactions to trauma are common and can include intrusive thoughts, nightmares, avoidance of reminders of the trauma, self-blame, being “on edge,” concern for safety, irritability, and concentration problems.
 Posttraumatic Stress Disorder (PTSD) is a condition that can develop after experiencing a psychological trauma when these reactions persist for a month or more and cause substantial distress and disruption in one’s life.
 PTSD is much less common than trauma exposure.
 An estimated 6% of men and 10% of women experience PTSD within their lifetime.

 Symptoms of PTSD include:

 - Presence of intrusive symptoms, such as